To the Deaf Community and Deaf Truckers:

 Deaf Truckers in the past argued with FMCSA that deaf people should have equal opportunity to go the same steps just as any other trucker who passes the physical examination.
 The goal was not to go additional unnecessary steps for their examination process.
 This means, our deaf drivers should go in and get their test without any struggles or questions about their hearing or speaking skills.

 Then, Scott shows some of his past letters of commendation and application from his previous employers for his hard work as a truck driver.
 He feels that it is time for FMCSA to begin educating many states, agencies and industries about fair treatment to the deaf truckers who are about to gain their rights to be a driver.

 RDT Administrations are currently working on writing a letters to both FMCSA and NAD.
 Because, RDT believes that driving truck is about skills not hearing.

-Deaf Truckers United (DTU) is a Facebook Group of about 300 people who are either a trucker, desire or supporter to be a trucker.
+Deaf Motorist United (DMU) is a Facebook Group is a group of people who are either a trucker, desire or supporter to any kind of moving automobile.
 Currently, most of our members are deaf or hard of hearing.
-However, there are several truckers in the group.

-Our members together worked hard to help National Association of the Deaf (NAD) work with the Federal Motor Carrier Safety Administration (FMCSA) to allow people with over 40 DB hearing loss with a hearing aid to drive a truck.
+Our members together worked hard to help National wide Deaf organizations work with the Federal Motor Carrier Safety Administration (FMCSA) to allow people with over 40 DB hearing loss with a hearing aid to drive a truck.
 Mainly, we found that driving trucks was about skills not hearing.

 This is the first post and we look forward to working with you in the future.
 Our Facebook Group can be found in below link: